Steadily firming U.S. inflation supports Fed rate hike

 "This report should shore up the Fed's confidence in the inflation outlook as the firming in domestic prices will likely serve as a confidence booster in their expectation for inflation to move back towards target in a timely manner," said Millan Mulraine, deputy chief economist at TD Securities in New York.

-There is optimism that tightening labour market conditions, characterized by a jobless rate now in a range that some Fed
+There is optimism that tightening labor market conditions, characterized by a jobless rate now in a range that some Fed

-officials view as consistent with full employment, and strong domestic demand will put upward pressure on wages and drive inflation towards its target.
+officials view as consistent with full employment, and strong domestic demand will put upward pressure on wages and drive inflation toward its target.

 Inflation is also seen heading higher in 2016 as the effects of last year's sharp drop in oil prices fade.
 The dollar's pace of appreciation is also expected to slow, which could ease some of the pressure on commodity prices.